 Educate Users on Security

 If your app encourages people to use third-party cloud storage like Dropbox to store personal information gathered via your app, provide tips and education on good security practices.
 Where appropriate, teach users to use strong passwords and multi-factor authentication.
-The better they understand the risks, and how to minimize those risks, the better they can navigate them and develop stronger safety strategies.
+The better they understand the risks, and how to minimise those risks, the better they can navigate them and develop stronger safety strategies.

 This series was written by our sister project, the U.S. Safety Net Project at the National Network to End Domestic Violence.
 This series is based on lessons learned when developing the NNEDV Tech Safety App, and in reviewing dozens of apps created for victims of domestic violence, sexual assault, and stalking.